-Best eBook Creator Software of 2019 - Make and Publish Books
+Best eBook Creator Software: Make and Publish Books

 After researching and signing up for eBook creator services, we think the Atavist platform is the best option, and it is versatile enough to help you with most of your web-publishing needs.
 Since it isn’t exclusively an eBook creator, it can also help you publish photobooks and magazines.
 The application’s free version gives you access to online publishing tools, though we think it’s worth it to pay for a subscription if you’re serious about publishing online content.
 Its easy-to-use tools are accessible from the homepage, and there’s tons of support to help you navigate through all the options and settings.